 Take lomitapide at bedtime - this should be at least two hours after your evening meal so that your stomach is empty when you take the capsule.

-The most common side-effects are diarrhoea, sickness, and indigestion.
+The most common side-effects are diarrhoea, sickness (nausea and vomiting), and indigestion.
 These are reduced by taking lomitapide as directed, when your stomach is empty of food.

 Follow carefully any lifestyle advice you have been given such as eating a low-fat diet and taking exercise.
 These are also an important part of managing your condition.